pawamoy/git-changelog/README.md

 - Parses [Git trailers][git-trailers], allowing to reference issues, PRs, etc., in your commit messages in a clean, provider-agnostic way.
+- Template context injection,
+  to furthermore customize how your changelog will be rendered.

 - Todo:
     - [Plugin architecture][issue-19],
       to support more commit conventions and git services.
-    - [Template context injection][issue-17],
-      to furthermore customize how your changelog will be rendered.
     - [Easy access to "Breaking Changes"][issue-14] in the templates.
-    - [Commits/dates/versions range limitation ability][issue-16].

 [jinja2]:                 http://jinja.pocoo.org/
 [keep-a-changelog]:       http://keepachangelog.com/en/1.0.0/